Meet the cast of Worzel Gummidge

 India Brown and Thierry Wickens play Susan and John

 Who’re Susan and John?
-Siblings Susan and John are foster kids.
-They’ve come to Scatterbrook for the summer season to work as farmhands for the Braithwaites.
-Initially, they’re very hooked up to their smartphones and battle to adapt to life in Scatterbrook, however that adjustments when Worzel takes them underneath his wing.
+Siblings Susan and John are foster youngsters.
+They’ve come to Scatterbrook for the summer time to work as farmhands for the Braithwaites.
+Initially, they’re very connected to their smartphones and battle to adapt to life in Scatterbrook, however that adjustments when Worzel takes them below his wing.

 Add Comment